 Plastic Freezer Bags

 - SIZE: Quart Bags: 7.0x7.1 inch (17.7x18.0cm), 100 count, extra thick

-- MATERIALS: 100% compostable, biodegradable disposable kitchen food storage bags.
+- MATERIALS: 100% compostable, disposable kitchen food storage bags.
 All Earths Natural Alternative freezer bags are BPI Certified compostable, meet ASTM D6400, D6868 standards.
 Forty-five days to fully compost at municipal and industrial composting facilities; home composting time may vary from home to home.
 Earth Natural's premium compostable food waste bags are made from quick-growing, sustainable, and renewable vegetable starch like corn starch.

 - FEATURES: ENA heavy-duty resealable bags contain NO polyethylene.
 They are unbleached, durable, non-toxic, BPA-free, and plastic-free. *Storage Tips: Avoid direct sunlight and moisture environment; store in a cool and dry place.
 Keep away from mice or other animals because bags are made from corn starch.
 High-temperature foods may cause condensation, not recommended for use in the microwave oven or storage of liquids.
 Purchase only as many as you can use in 9 months.